-Greek food and cuisine of Greece
+Greek gastronomy and food of Greece

 Overall, Greek cuisine’s significance lies in its historical and cultural heritage, its emphasis on fresh and healthy ingredients, its connection to nature, and its role in social and culinary traditions.
 It continues to captivate people with its flavors, authenticity, and the sense of community it fosters.